Rekord-io/csharp-sdk/README.md

 Retrieves a signed URL for accessing a file previously uploaded to an S3 bucket, identified by its Rekord ID.

 Parameters:

-id (string): The unique ID of the Rekord associated with the file you want to retrieve.
+* id (string): The unique ID of the Rekord associated with the file you want to retrieve.
 Returns:

-Task<Response3>: A task representing the asynchronous operation, which resolves to a Response3 object containing the signed URL to the file in the S3 bucket.
+A task representing the asynchronous operation, which resolves to a Response3 object containing the signed URL to the file in the S3 bucket.

 ## WorkspaceGETAllAsync Method
 Retrieves a paginated list of all available workspaces.

 Parameters:

-page (string, optional): The page number to retrieve (defaults to 1). limit (string, optional): The number of items per page (defaults to 10).
+* page (string, optional): The page number to retrieve (defaults to 1).
+* limit (string, optional): The number of items per page (defaults to 10).

 Returns:

-Task<PaginatedWorkspaceResponse>: A task representing the asynchronous operation, which resolves to a PaginatedWorkspaceResponse containing the requested workspaces and pagination metadata.
+A task representing the asynchronous operation, which resolves to a PaginatedWorkspaceResponse containing the requested workspaces and pagination metadata.

 ## WorkspacePOSTAsync Method
 This asynchronous method is designed to create a new workspace.
 It takes a WorkspaceRequest as input, detailing the workspace's properties.
 Upon successful creation, it returns the new Workspace object.
 Be aware it can throw an ApiException for server-side errors.

 WorkspaceRequest Details
 This defines the data needed to create a workspace:
 * Name: The required name for the workspace (cannot be empty).
 * Blockchain: An optional blockchain code to associate with the workspace.

 ## WorkspaceDELETEAsync Method
 This asynchronous method handles the deletion of a workspace.
 You provide the ID of the workspace you want to remove, and the method initiates its deletion.

-## WorkspacePUTAsync
+## WorkspacePUTAsync Method
 This asynchronous method handles the update of a workspace.
 You provide the ID of the workspace you want to update.

 Paramters:
 * Name: name for the workspace